okeuday/pest/README.markdown

                       (default is 50)
       -v              Verbose output (set the minimum severity to 0)

+If beam files are used, they must have been compiled with the `debug_info` option to provide the `abstract_code` used by pest.erl.
+However, pest.erl also consumes Erlang source code, including escript files.

 Please feel free to contribute!
 To add security problems to the scan insert information into the [list of checks](https://github.com/okeuday/pest/blob/3b63e573daa458c68f23a717a4c2168a2e430da3/pest.erl#L122-L185).